MANNA (Meals, Assistance, Neighbors, Nurturing, Advocacy)

 MANNA provides basic needs to thousands of individuals in Hartford each month.
 Through our food programs: Community Meals, Community Pantry, Backpack Nutrition Program, and Senior Community Café, we provide meals and groceries to individuals and families in need.
 While nutritional needs are greatly important, MANNA also strives to serve guests with the utmost of dignity.
 At each site, we give more than meals and groceries; we treat our guests with the respect they deserve.

 Lunch: 12-12:30pm & Dinner: 6-6:30pm

 *NO DINNER SERVED ON WEDNESDAYS*

 For many clients at our food pantry, being able to shop at a grocery store without concern for money seems far-fetched.
-However, a recent re-model to our food pantry has helped families realize that dream.
-Our Community Pantry now utilizes the full choice shopping model.
+At our full choice shopping model Community Pantry, this dream is a reality.
 Each family who enters our pantry can grab a cart and walk through aisles, choosing which items fit their families’ needs best.

 Backpack Nutrition Program

 As the rest of us enter the weekend looking forward to rest and relaxation – maybe going out to a nice dinner – many children face the anxiety and despair of knowing there will not be enough to eat.
 Students receiving free and reduced lunch at school during the week often go hungry on the weekend.
 At our Backpack Nutrition Program, we provide backpacks full of easily-prepared, kid friendly food for the weekend.
 We now give 305 backpacks to local students every week during the school year.